nathan-g1/nathan-g1/README.md

 # Hello!
 Nice to see you

-My name is Nathan, a Software Engineer currently working on parallel algorithms, blockchain algorithms
+My name is Nathan, a Software Engineer currently working on DL, AI, parallel algorithms, and blockchain algorithms

 ## Languages and tools I use